-- c.
+- b.
+Any situation in which it is determined that the Respondent poses an immediate threat to the physical health or safety of any student or other individual; - c.
 Any situation that significantly impinges upon the rights, property, or achievements of oneself or others or significantly breaches the peace and/or causes social disorder; and/or - d.
 Any situation that is detrimental to the educational interests or mission of the Alvernia University.